Iraqi security forces are preparing for a major offensive in northern Iraq to retake Mosul, the last ISIL-held city in the country.

 The conflict in Iraq has forced 3.3 million people to flee their homes, with most of them living in camps or informal settlements.

-The preparations came as a suicide bombing targeting Shia Muslims killed at least four people in Baghdad on Sunday, officials said, a day after the deadliest attack to hit the Iraqi capital in months.
+The preparations came as a suicide bomber targeting Shia Muslims killed at least four people in Baghdad on Sunday, officials said, a day after the deadliest attack to hit the Iraqi capital in months.

 The blast came a day after an ISIL-claimed suicide bombing at a funeral killed at least 34 people – the deadliest attack in Baghdad since another ISIL suicide bombing left more than 300 dead in early July .